-I've spent a long time working on this and I know quite a few of you have been asking if and when I was planning on running some Post Production Workshops, well I've finally finished compiling all the information, writing all the notes, organised all the Lightroom Presets and categorised all the Photoshop Actions.
-I am finally ready to roll.
+I've spent a long time working on this one and I know quite a few of you have been asking if and when I was planning on running some Post Production Workshops.
+Well I've finally finished compiling all the information, writing all the notes, organised all the Lightroom Presets and categorised all the Photoshop Actions.

-Over the course of the day I will start off with Lightroom process I use first.
+The workshop will start off with the Lightroom process I use first.
 Here I will go over everything I do to maximise the colours of the raw file before the export into Photoshop.
 It's important to do as much of the colour work here as you can as in Lightroom you are working with the entirety of the data that your raw file has to offer.
 In In Lightroom I will also go over the presets that I have built for my gelled lighting shots.
 Each and every attendee will also receive all of these as well and remember because they're a preset in Lightroom they can all be customised and tailored to your specific needs later on.
 From here I will discuss the exporting options for highly saturated images and getting your images ready for Photoshop.

 Later on in the morning we will take a general look at some useful techniques that can be implemented in all types of studio photography not just gelled fashion shots.
 In this section I will look at quick and easy dodge and burn techniques along with efficient skin retouching and sharpening actions.
 These Photoshop techniques can be extremely useful if you are looking to do minimal but effective post-pro to larger numbers of images like studio portrait shoots and weddings.
 Again all of the actions for this section will be provided to all attendees.